-The PID EFFI microactivity reactor is an advanced modular laboratory system designed for measuring the activity and selectivity of catalysts.
-It is possible to re-configure and link this microactivity reactor to a mass spectrometer for pulse chemisorption and temperature-programmed methods used for the characterization and testing of catalysts in situ.
+The Micromeritics Flow Reactor Series is an advanced modular laboratory system designed for measuring the activity and selectivity of catalysts.
+It is possible to re-configure and link these reactors to a mass spectrometer for pulse chemisorption and temperature-programmed methods used for the characterization and testing of catalysts in situ.

 Known as the Micro Catalyst Characterization and Testing Center (MCCTC) this new research tool enables manifold catalyst characterization and activity testing at pressures varying from atmospheric up to 100 bar or 200 bar, depending upon instrument configuration.

 Before testing the performance of the catalyst, characterization methods such as temperature-programmed oxidation (TPO), temperature-programmed reduction (TPR), and temperature-programmed desorption (TPD) can be employed as a point of reference.
 The capability to track transient activity on-line provides key data regarding the active life and deactivation behavior of the catalyst.

 Important and precise data regarding catalytic behavior can be obtained through the combination of characterization and performance testing in a single instrument.